Top 5 Desalination Plant Projects in Singapore 2026

 PUB

 The Tuas desalination plant was officially commissioned in 2018.
 It can produce up to 300,000 cubic meters of drinking water per day.
-Tuas desalination plant is one of the largest desalination plants in Singapore.
+The Tuas desalination plant is one of the largest desalination plants in Singapore.

 Tuas desalination plant in Singapore

 It is located in Tuas.
 Tuas is the first desalination plant in Singapore that uses pre-treatment technology.
-It includes dissolved air-flotation and ultrafiltration combined to enhance water quality.
+It includes dissolved air flotation and ultrafiltration combined to enhance water quality.

 This advanced desalination technology helps reduce membrane fouling.
 Hence, it treats sea water effectively.
 It further reduces the overall operation costs of replacing membranes regularly.
 Hence, it enhances the overall operational efficiency.